-A panel of industry specialists, including media, press and promoters from across the UK, alongside last year’s winners who were ineligible to be nominated in the same category as last year, have carefully selected the shortlist and it’s now up to the public to decide who scoops which Scottish Jazz award.
-The winners will be named at a glittering ceremony on Wednesday 8 December
+A carefully selected shortlist across five categories has been chosen by a panel of industry specialists, including media, press and promoters from across the UK, alongside last year’s winners who were ineligible to be nominated in the same category.

-Categories in the public vote at the 9th Scottish Jazz Awards are:
+Categories at the 11th Scottish Jazz Awards are:

 The Fionna Duncan Best Vocalist Award sponsored by Whighams Jazz Club

 Best Instrumentalist Award sponsored by ESP Music Rentals